 - Support partners

 Monthly financial partnership or a single gift to help fund our budget.
-There is also the opportunity for providing weekly incentives (such as a trip to McD’s) after a good week or helping supply a Literacy Center Store where LC Bucks (earned for good work) can be spent on fun items. http://thebridgerva.com/giving/
+There is also the opportunity for providing weekly incentives (such as a trip to McD’s) after a good week or helping supply a Literacy Center Store where LC Points (earned for good work) can be spent on fun items. https://thebridgerva.com/giving/

 - Prayer partners